 For decades now, I’ve been reviewing Buddha’s Four Noble Truths while doing my daily yoga headstand.
 Understanding these looks easy; they are short, simple, and straightforward.
 Even so, I plumb deeper intuitive meaning from them as the years pass.
-For example, some years ago the second truth, “The illusion of self originates and manifests itself in a cleaving to things” finally sunk in — emotionally!
-While I’ve always understood this intellectually, I never felt it ‘in my bones’ until then.
-All at once I viscerally understood — knew — that everything I held to be important in life was also propping up my “illusion of self” – ego.
-It appears that there is ‘understanding’, and then there is understanding.
+For example, some years ago the second truth, “The illusion of self originates and manifests itself in a cleaving to things” finally sank in — emotionally!
+While I’ve always understood this intellectually, I never felt it ‘in my bones’.
+All at once I viscerally understood — knew — that everything I held to be important in life was propping up my “illusion of self” – ego.
+It appears that there is understanding, and then there is ‘understanding’.

 Does this mean my writing is symptomatic of my lack of visceral understanding?
-Perhaps, for the odd thing is that we don’t know that we lack visceral understanding until we experience visceral understanding.
-Such epiphanies illuminate what we only think we know.
-It could all be a house of mirrors, one ‘revelation’ replacing another until the brain drops dead.
-That fits the biological model of the hunter-gatherer: nature drives us to keep looking for something to ‘chew on’.
-What’s more, gossiping about our most recent ‘revelation’ is an essential and natural way for humans to interact socially.
+Perhaps, for the odd thing is that I don’t know that I lack visceral understanding until I experience visceral understanding.
+Such epiphanies illuminate what I only think I know.
+It could all be a house of mirrors, one ‘revelation’ replacing another until my brain drops dead.
+That fits the biological model of the hunter-gatherer: nature drives me to keep looking for something new to ‘chew on’.
+What’s more, gossiping about recent revelations is an essential and natural way for humans to interact socially, and that includes me.
+Ah, but … Knowing doesn’t speak; speaking doesn’t know #56.
+Now that’s humbling.

 I must add that seeing symptoms doesn’t actually illuminate true causes.
 Seeing matters as simply symptomatic of ‘something deeper’ tells us that there is more here than meets the eye… and perhaps the visceral realm as well.